Last Updated: 1/28/14

 Former Other Animals

 I redid the 40 gallon tank and replaced it with a 65 gallon tank.
 This is my old 40 gallon tank page with the photos and information as the tank used to be.
-The turtle now will live in the 40 gallon tank.
+The turtle moved in to the 40 gallon tank.

 65 gallon tank page